-PyodideFuture([,loop]) A future with extra then, catch, and finally_meth- ods based on the Javascript promise API.
-WebLoop() A custom event loop for use in Pyodide.
-WebLoopPolicy() A simple event loop policy for managing WebLoop- based event loops.
+PyodideFuture([,loop]) A Future with extra then(), catch(), and finally() methods based on the Javascript promise API.
+PyodideTask(coro, [, loop, name, context,]) Inherits from both Task and PyodideFuture WebLoop() A custom event loop for use in Pyodide.
+WebLoopPolicy() A simple event loop policy for managing WebLoop-based event loops.